natcap/invest.users-guide/source/input_types.rst

 If these conditions are not met, the maximum value for the data type is a good choice.
 The minimum value may also be used for signed data types (do not use the minimum value for unsigned types: it is 0, which is usually a valid data value).
 These are good choices because they are usually much larger or smaller than the range of the valid data, so they will not conflict.
-Discrete data is the only exception: for a raster of integer codes such as an LULC raster, you may choose any value in the data type's range that is not a valid data value.
+Discrete data is the only exception: for an integer raster such as land use/land cover, you may choose any value in the data type's range that is not a valid data value.

 These recommendations are summarized in the table below.